How to perform “Data mining” in your Document Management Software

 Exploiting the information that you have already entered into any software to find the one you are interested is a task known as “Data Mining”, and in Docuo it is carried out through user-designed queries.

 In order to extract information optimally from your document manager, it is essential that you have correctly prepared the metadata of your document categories.
-Last week we published a video tutorial on how to do it!

 With the queries, you only have to configure the parameters by which you want to filter the information once and then execute the query when you need it.

 Create custom queries